mshk/mcp-rss-crawler/README.md

 - MCP protocol implementation for seamless LLM integration
 - Support for filtering feeds by category, source, or keywords
 - Comprehensive API endpoints for feed management
+  - Add, update, and delete feeds
+- Support for fetching articles from Firecrawl

 ## Requirements